 "Knowing your own darkness is the best method for dealing with the darknesses of other people."

 "The shoe that fits one person pinches another; there is no recipe for living that suits all cases."

 These two quotes by C.G.
-Jung express something of what underpins my work as I accompany you on your journey of self-discovery.
+Jung express something of what underpins my analytic work as I accompany you on your journey of self-discovery.
 You bring yourself as you are into the sessions.
 My task is to listen very carefully to what you say, to understand who you are and what you do.
-Some people find this type of witnessing and being alongside extremely helpful in itself.
-When you are ready to want to know who and how you are in relation to others, we can embark on sensitively thinking about you together.
-Jung put much emphasis on the importance of knowing who you are - your sunny side as well as your shadow part - so as to get in touch with your own creativity: more artfully managing your life according to your true self I understand to be one of the main goals of Jungian analysis.
+Some people find this type of witnessing and being accompanied extremely helpful in itself.

-Such journeys are often embarked on when reaching a point of crisis in life.
-You might be feeling low, ‘not quite yourself’ or tired of repeating the same mistakes or patterns; you might have suffered hurts and losses you find difficult to recover from.
-You might be trying to find a way forward out of confusion or entrapment, or you may be longing to find yourself.
-You might wish to understand better the way you relate to others and yourself.
+Such 'journeys' are often ventured into when reaching a point of crisis in life.
+You might be feeling low, 'not quite yourself' or tired of repeating the same unhelpful patterns; you might have suffered hurts and losses you find difficult to recover from.
+You might be trying to find a way forward out of confusion, estrangement or entrapment, or you may be longing to find who you really are.
+You might wish to better comprehend the way you relate to others and yourself.